Sezairi Sezali: Career

 In 2009, Sezairi participated in the third season of nationwide televised singing competition series, Singapore Idol.
 He won the season, winning the hearts of many with his boy-next-door charm.
 He released his debut album "Take Two" in June 2010, with good reviews.
 "Broken", the first single of the album, was the highest ranking Asian song of 2010 on 987FM, one of Singapore’s top pop radio stations.

 He was signed to Sony Music Singapore in 2014 and has released his self-titled EP, SEZAIRI, featuring his first hit single "Fire To The Floor".

 In 2020, he released the EP Undertones, featuring evocative ballad ‘It’s You.’
 The song has surpassed 10 million listens online and has acquired GOLD certification since its release.
 ‘It’s You’ was featured Apple Music’s “Best of 2018: Editors’ Picks” Global Playlist, where it sat on the 3rd spot amongst some of the year’s most identifiable and noteworthy songs.

 Sezairi has branched out into acting too, with his acting debut in the local historical feature film 1965, and he appeared in W!LD RICE's December pantomime, The Emperor's New Clothes as well.

 Sezairi released his third album, Violets Aren't Blue, on 8 July 2022.

+Sezairi left Sony Music Entertainment on 28 March 2024 to become an independent artist.